 upper school senior hall

-A favorite indoor spot for then-Upper Schoolers was the Senior Hall, with comfy couches, posters and the occasional decoration, including streamers, as captured in this 1981 Corvus photo, and a parked car — a classic senior prank memorialized in the 1984 Corvus.
+A favorite indoor spot for then-Upper Schoolers was the Senior Hall, with comfy couches, posters and the occasional decoration, including streamers, as captured in this 1981 Corvus photo; it was also briefly home to a parked car — a classic senior prank memorialized in the 1984 Corvus.

 GERRY JACOBS ’87, second from left in this team photo from the 1987 Corvus, identified the baseball field as a favorite spot on campus.